Living Curriculum

 Kindergarten Lead

-Mrs. Aimy Ferdyn was born and raised in San Diego, CA. After receiving her Bachelor of Arts in Psychology from the University of California, San Diego, she obtained her Master of Education and Teaching Credential from National University.
+Mrs. Aimy Ferdyn was born and raised in San Diego, CA. After receiving her Bachelor of Arts in Psychology from the University of California, San Diego, she obtained her Master of Education, Multiple Subject Teaching Credential, and CLAD certificate from National University.
 Mrs. Ferdyn has worked as a Kindergarten Teaching Assistant at a local private school, and taught the Junior Kindergarten class at Cambridge for 3 years.
-She is excited to return to The Cambridge School for her sixth year to teach Kindergarten again in the fall.
+She is excited to return to The Cambridge School for her tenth year to teach Kindergarten again in the fall.
 Mrs. Ferdyn feels blessed to be a part of the Early Childhood Education team in setting the foundation of learning.
 She looks forward to leading and guiding the Kindergarten students in their discovery of God’s creation.
 Mrs. Ferdyn loves hiking, baking, reading, traveling, and spending time with her family.

 Mrs. Haidee Thesing